 G – Am – Bm – C – D – Em – F#dim

-For a quick reference on scales and chords, check out this guitar chord key chart.
+For a good reference on scales and chords, check out the Guitar Key Guide ebook.

 Arpeggiating the Harmonized Scale